Scandal-plagued Japan tech giant Toshiba gets tender offer - KTVZ

 AP Business Writer

 TOKYO (AP) — Scandal-embattled Japanese electronics and technology manufacturer Toshiba has accepted a $15 billion tender offer from a buyout fund made up of the nation’s major banks and companies.
-Tokyo-based Toshiba announced its board accepted the bid at 4,620 yen, or $36, a share.
+Tokyo-based Toshiba announced its board accepted the bid from Japan Industrial Partners at 4,620 yen, or $36, a share.
 If the proposal succeeds, it will be a major step in Toshiba’s yearslong turnaround effort, allowing it to go private.
-Japan Industrial Partners was set up in 2002 to restructure Japanese companies.
+Japan Industrial Partners is a buyout fund made up of major banks and companies that was set up in 2002 to restructure Japanese companies.
 Overseas activist shareholders own a significant part of Toshiba’s shares.
 It’s unclear if they will approve the bid.